pojesh/DPN-CA/README.md

-# DPN-CA: Improved Dual Path Network with Coordinate Attention for Multi-Class Image Classification
+# DPN-CA: Dual Path Network with Coordinate Attention Mechanism

 **DPN-CA** is a deep learning project that implements an enhanced **Dual Path Network (DPN92)** with **Coordinate Attention (CoordAtt)** modules and SiLU activation, designed for robust multi-class image classification.
 The model is built using TensorFlow/Keras and tested on an Indian Food Classification dataset (20 classes).
 It features modern architectural improvements for better feature representation and efficient training.